-C
+While this experience stung, I learned that, during case-building, the gears in my brain must continuously turn.
+The most effective way to case-build, especially with “unique” motions like this one, was to make sure new ideas, no matter how small they were, kept coming.
+New ideas could later join together to form one big idea like a jigsaw puzzle, or be built upon.
+The flow of communication between my teammates and me needed to be consistent, allowing for new arguments to be brought to the table every minute.
+This strategy has proven to be successful in subsequent debate competitions; even with difficult motions, I was still able to produce speeches longer than seven minutes.

-With not much to work with, I was unluckily unable to squeeze in a full seven-minute speech.
-The sheer mind power needed to think of a single argument that was coherent required my entire team and me to have laser-sharp focus.
-While this experience stung, the lessons I learned enhanced my creative thinking and productivity.
-I learned that, during case-building, the gears in my brain must continuously turn; the most effective way to case-build, especially with “unique” motions like this one, was to make sure new ideas, no matter how small they were, kept emerging.
-New ideas could always either join together to form one big idea, like a jigsaw puzzle, or be built upon.
-The flow of communication between my teammates and me was consistent, allowing for new arguments to be brought to the table every minute.
-This strategy has proven successful in debate competitions I joined after this one; even with difficult motions, I was still able to produce speeches longer than seven minutes.
-Rather than dwelling on losses, my mind was geared towards building a solid case first and making sure my team was constantly communicating.
-Through that bitter experience, I learned how to sort out my priorities to make sure I was focused with the task at hand.
+Through that bitter experience, I learned how to sort out my priorities to make sure I was focused on the task at hand.
+Rather than dwelling on losses, I knew the top priority as building a solid case and making sure my team was constantly communicating.
 While it is indeed important to learn from setbacks, mulling over them too much will only cause me to become slower and discouraged at completing my responsibilities.
-Finding that balance between looking back at past mistakes and focusing towards the present and future has certainly resulted in a positive shift in mindset while doing any sort of work, and all that was thanks to that one debate.
+Finding that balance between looking back at past mistakes and focusing towards the present has certainly resulted in a positive shift in mindset while doing any sort of work, and all that was thanks to that one debate.